 - Managing anxiety disorders, such as generalized anxiety or specific phobias

-- Managing personality disorders, such as borderline personality disorder
+- Managing conditions that have been categorized as personality disorders, such as narcissistic personality disorder or borderline personality disorder

-- Assistance with adjusting to new life circumstances or significant changes/transitions
+- Assistance with adjusting to new life circumstances or significant changes/transitions, including milestones like graduation, a new baby, or a new job.

-- Improving marital or relationship problems, such as infidelity or a sexless marriage
+- Improving marital or managing relationships, such as communication, infidelity, navigating divorce, or addressing a sexless marriage.

 9 Tips for How to Start Therapy